 A tornado watch is issued when a tornado could develop, but one has not been spotted.
 There are certain atmospheric conditions that are favorable for strong storm development or a tornado.
 Stay tuned to your local news and weather sources to receive the latest information.
 Be sure your weather alert radio is nearby.

 Check that your emergency preparedness kit is stocked and ready when a tornado or severe thunderstorm watch is issued.
 You might also want to review your family's emergency plan and prepare your shelter with coverings like blankets, mattresses, and helmets.

 Tornado warnings are issued when a tornado has been spotted or is forming.
 The Doppler radar indicates a warning when a strong rotation is happening inside a storm, and a tornado may touch down soon.
 Warnings can also be issued when funnel clouds are spotted, or someone reports a tornado on the ground.

 Remember that all warnings should be taken seriously.
 You must take cover immediately when a tornado warning is issued for your area.
 Remain in your safe area until the warning is officially lifted.

 Finding the best safe place during a tornado will depend on where you are when the tornado warning is issued.
 In order to find the safest place for shelter:

 The best time to prepare for a storm is long before it occurs.
 Here are a few tips to consider:

-Please stay safe during this tornado season, from April to July, Follow our tips and stay informed in order to be prepared for severe storms and tornadoes.
-If you find yourself suffering from severe storm or water damage this tornado season, immediately contact Mr. Restore.
-We can restore you home and get you back to normal quickly and professionally.
+Please stay safe during this tornado season, from April to July; follow our tips and stay informed to be prepared for severe storms and tornadoes.
+If you suffer from severe storm or water damage this tornado season, immediately contact Mr. Restore.
+We can restore your home and get you back to normal quickly and professionally.